lgraff/lgraff-12704_Final_Project/index.md

 This sensor does not come with a built-in transfer function, and it outputs the voltage of the signal.
 We need to calibrate this sensor with a sample of the soil we intend to work with.
 To do this, we used Soil Moisture Sensor Calibration Method 1 in the Annex.
 For more representative results, one should use Method 2.
 However, due to not being able to collect a large enough soil sample, we opted for Method 1.

-The resulting transfer function is a straight line between: 1234.1234V for 0% RH, and 1234.1324V for 100% RH.
+The resulting transfer function is a straight line following the equation in the Annex (see Soil Moisture Sensor Calibration Method 1)

 *Specifications*